marcobacis/marcobacis.github.io/content/blog/2025-september-zigday.md

 At the end of the day, we shared our impressions.
 Some people gave demos, others shared their opinions or talked about their current projects.
 At the end, Loris showed us a project he's currently working on: [SuperHTML](https://github.com/kristoff-it/superhtml), an LSP for HTML!
 I discovered how much I DON'T know about HTML, and that the web stack is a dark, incoherent platform...

+*Update: you can find the final round of presentations on the Zig Day Milano channel ([youtube](https://youtu.be/K6ULgtdj1Yg) in italian).
+I didn't present because I just did exercises, nothing much to show 😅*

 So... that was my Saturday.
 I hope to have more Saturdays like this 😀

 See you next time!